biostar-dev/g-sdk/docs/_apis/card.md

 ### SetConfigMulti

-Change the card configurations of mlutiple devices.
+Change the card configurations of multiple devices.

 | Request |